Roko Camaj

 Roko Camaj (August 17, 1941 – September 11, 2001) was an Albanian–American window washer who was born in Montenegro and known for his work on the original World Trade Center in New York City.
-He perished when the South Tower collapsed on September 11, 2001.
+He was killed in the September 11 attacks when the South Tower collapsed.

+Life

 Roko Camaj was born in Montenegro and immigrated to the United States in 1969.
 He began his career at the World Trade Center in 1973, working for ABM Industries.
 Camaj was particularly recognized for cleaning the upper floors of the South Tower, which required manual washing due to the large panes of glass.

 Camaj and his partner, James Meehan, hand-washed the highest windows of the World Trade Center, a task that took about two weeks to complete and was done three times a year.
 The resident window-washing machines, nicknamed "King Kongs," could not handle these wider windows, making Camaj's work essential.
 According to Salon, architect Minoru Yamasaki designed a special window rig for Roko Camaj.
 Despite initial nervousness, he grew accustomed to the heights over his 19 years on the job, even attaching his tools to his rig to prevent accidents.
 "We hook up everything: gloves, squeegee, except sponge.
 Sponge is not going to kill nobody," he said in a 1994 interview with The New York Times.

 Camaj's wife was unaware of the full extent of his work until she read about it in an article a few years after he started.
 She was so unnerved by heights that she refused to visit the observation deck again after one visit.
 Camaj, however, felt secure in his harness and rig, often working at great heights without fear.
 In a 1999 interview with Dutch correspondent Max Westerman for RTL Nieuws, Camaj proudly spoke about his job and the unique experience of working at such heights.

 Sara Krulwich of The New York Times photographed Camaj at work in August 1994.
 She described the experience of stepping into the rig as unforgettable, highlighting the dramatic and dangerous nature of his job.
+Camaj was also featured in The Sunday Times in 1998, providing an insight into his life working at 1,300 feet above ground.
+This profile was republished in 2022.